Preparing Your Data Files¶

 \r \n).
 Fields that contain carriage returns should also be enclosed in quotes (single or double).

 - The number of columns in each row should be consistent.

-- If the field was extracted into a column, Snowflake’s execution engine (which is columnar) scans only the extracted column.
+- If the element was extracted into a column, Snowflake’s execution engine (which is columnar) scans only the extracted column.

-- If the field was not extracted into a column, the execution engine must scan the entire JSON structure, and then for each row traverse the structure to output values, impacting performance.
+- If the element was not extracted into a column, the execution engine must scan the entire JSON structure, and then for each row traverse the structure to output values, impacting performance.

 Numeric Data Guidelines¶

 - Avoid embedded characters, such as commas (e.g.,

 - If a number includes a fractional component, it should be separated from the whole number portion by a decimal point (e.g.,